Bow Road railway station: First Bow Road station

+A 1914 Railway Clearing House junction diagram showing railways in the vicinity of Bow Road (lower left, labelled pass. (g.e.))

 The London and Blackwall Railway (LBR) was leased four years later in 1866 and some 10 years later on 1 October 1876 the GER built a new station south of Bow Road, which was named Bow Road and stood on the original site of Bromley and Bow station, but the new station had wooden platforms that had to be cantilevered off the viaduct.
 There was a small booking office at street-level with stairs leading up to the platform each side of the viaduct.

 On 3 September 1881 there was a collision at Bow Road when a train ran into the back of a stationary train which had failed at the station.
 The driver and fireman of the moving train were killed and 11 passengers were injured.
 In the inquiry that followed the cause was deemed to be the failure of the signalman to protect the rear of the train by setting signals to "danger".
 The train crew were criticised in that while they had noticed the signals were not at "danger", they had failed to inform the signalman.
 The guard of the first train was also criticised for not having properly protected the rear of the failed train.

 In the late 1880s a small goods yard was opened south of Bow Road passenger station.
 It handled domestic coal, bricks, building materials and general merchandise and was equipped (in GER days) with a five-ton capacity crane, seven-ton cart weighbridge and a small goods lock-up.
 The yard was closed in 1964 and the Bow Triangle Business Centre now occupies the site.

 In 1892 Bow Road passenger station was re-sited to the north and an interchange walkway provided with the neighbouring NLR's Bow station.
 After closure, the first station building was used as a coal office, later an auctioneer, then in 1912 was converted to a cinema.